shamilovtim/dawnchorus/README.md

     By: Tim Shamilov
 </p>

-## Goal
+## Idea

 Pretty pastels.
 A relaxing break from Monokai.
+Inspired by one of my favorite artists Jacques Greene.

 <!-- ABOUT THE PROJECT -->